Ratcliffe designates Space Force as 18th member of intel community

 PENCE ANNOUNCES FIRST SPACE FORCE BASES IN US

-"It is my honor, on behalf of the President of the United States, to announce that henceforth the men and women of the United States Space Force will be known as guardians," Pence said at the White House.
+"It is my honor, on behalf of the president of the United States, to announce that henceforth the men and women of the United States Space Force will be known as guardians," Pence said at the White House.
 "Soldiers, sailors, airmen, Marines and guardians will be defending our nation for generations to come."

-The new name came after after the Space Force unveiled its logo, flag, and "Sempra Supra" motto in December.
+The new name came after the Space Force unveiled its logo, flag and "Sempra Supra" motto in December.

 "Guardians is a name with a long history in space operations, tracing back to the original command motto of Air Force Space Command in 1983, 'Guardians of the High Frontier,'" the Space Force.